andycroll/andycroll.com/_posts/2019/2019-11-03-github-actions-ci-for-rails-with-postgresql.md

 ---

-Writing tests when writing software is strongly recommended, it helps you protect against bugs and inadvertent changes, reduce the fear of scary deploys and can even help you make better software in
+Writing tests alongside writing software is strongly recommended.
+It helps you protect against bugs, reduce the fear of scary deploys and, can even help you write better software.

 The Ruby and Rails community have always had a strong focus on testing.
 Typically that means having some sort of “continuous integration” system constantly running your test suite.

-There’s a bunch of good choices, but recently GitHub launched [Actions](https://github.com/features/actions) (in beta) which lets you run arbitrary workflows, including tests, when certain things happen to your git repository.
+There’s a bunch of good choices, but recently GitHub launched [Actions](https://github.com/features/actions) (in beta), which lets you run arbitrary workflows, including tests, after certain things happen to your git repository.

-It does need a little extra configuration to run your tests using PostgreSQL (my SQL database of choice).
+It does need a little extra configuration to run your tests using PostgreSQL (my SQL database of choice), if you use `structure.sql` database dumps [you’ll need a slightly different configuration](/ruby/github-actions-ci-for-rails-with-postgresql-11-and-structure-sql).

 ## Instead of...